 --instance-profile-name cc-app-tier-instance-profile

-06 The command output should return the newly created instance profile metadata:
+06 The command output should return the metadata for the new instance profile:

 {